OctopusDeploy/docs/docs/projects/version-control/index.md

 ## Introduction

 Welcome to the config-as-code Early Access Preview!
 Support for version-controlling Octopus projects has been highly requested for a long time now, and we're excited to release the first cut.
-The goal of the EAP is to gather feedback, and help us evaluate which problems we have solved, and which are the most valuable to solve next.
+The goal of the EAP is to gather feedback and help us evaluate which problems are the most valuable to solve next.

 :::warning
 Config-as-code is still in development.
-We strongly recommend not using it on critical production projects at this stage.
+We firmly recommend not using it on critical production projects at this stage.
 :::

 The config-as-code EAP adds support for configuring Octopus projects with the details of a Git repository.
 For the EAP, this is the _deployment process_ which is version-controlled.

 It was important to us that the Octopus UI remain fully functional for version-controlled projects, and it has.
 You can continue to use the UI exactly as you always have, but with an additional super-power: Git branches are now exposed in the UI, allowing editing the deployment process on any branch via the UI.
-If you type the name of a branch that doesn't exist in your repository, you’ll see an option to create that branch.
+If you type the name of a branch that doesn't exist in your repository, you'll see an option to create that branch.
 This option is available when committing changes to your deployment process too.

 ![Branch-switcher UI](branch-switcher-ui.png "width=500")

-Of course, there is also now a text representation of the process in the git repository, and if you prefer editing text then open your favorite editor and go for it.
+Of course, there is now a text representation of the process in the git repository, and if you prefer editing text, open your favorite editor and go for it.
 We refer to the text format as Octopus Configuration Language (OCL), and it is very much inspired by [HCL](https://github.com/hashicorp/hcl).

-This means that where previously there was only a single current version of the deployment process, it is now possible to have many.
-When creating releases the relevant branch can be selected.
+That means that where previously there was only a single current version of the deployment process, it is now possible to have many.
+When creating releases, the relevant branch can be selected.
 We have also added [branch system variables](docs/projects/variables/system-variables.md#release-branch-information) that can be used in your custom deployment scripts.

 :::warning
 Config-as-code only supports [git](https://git-scm.com/) repositories.
-You should be familiar with [git concepts](https://git-scm.com/doc) such as distributed version control, pushing, pulling, branching, merging, and fetching before using this feature.
+Before using this feature, you should be familiar with [git concepts](https://git-scm.com/doc) such as distributed version control, pushing, pulling, branching, merging, and fetching.
 :::

 ### What's next?

 We have some strong opinions on what's next.
 The first release of config-as-code will only include the _deployment process_.

 Our plans for future releases of config-as-code are to add support for: